avo-hq/docs.avohq.io/docs/2.0/authorization.md

 ### act_on?

-This controls whether the user can see the actions button on the `Index` page.
+Controls whether the user can see the actions button on the `Index` page.

 <img :src="('/assets/img/authorization/actions_button.jpg')" alt="Actions button" class="border mb-4" />

 ## Associations

 When using relationships, you would like to set policies for `creating` new records on the association, allowing to `attach`, `detach`, `create` or `destroy` relevant records.
-Avo makes this easy using a straight-forward naming schema.
+Again, Avo makes this easy using a straightforward naming schema.

 ### attach_{association}?

-When you have a `Post` resource that has many `Comment`s throught the `has_many :comments` association and you want to authorize which users can attach `comments` to a post, you should define an `attach_comment?` policy on your post model's policy class.
-You should use the association name as the suffix of the policy method.
+When you have a `Post` resource with many `Comment`s through the `has_many :comments` association and want to authorize which users can attach `comments` to a post, you should define an `attach_comment?` policy on your post model's policy class.
+Use the association name as the suffix of the policy method.

 <img :src="('/assets/img/authorization/attach.jpg')" class="border mb-4" />